 However, unlike the villains we are familiar with, Shammi doesn’t shout or attack people directly.
 Though he affectionately speaks to people with a wide smiling face, the women in his family are scared of him.
 He hides his real character behind those fake smiles.
 And altogether, Shammi a surprise package.
 Undoubtedly, Fahadh pulls off the character gracefully proving nothing is impossible for the Kayyethum Doorathu actor now.

-Meanwhile, despite being the elder brother of the family, Soubin’s character Saji doesn’t have any aim in life other than taking his hardworking ‘business partner’ for granted.
-As an actor, Soubin has improved a lot now and it is evident from the remarkable performances in all his recent movies.
+Meanwhile, despite being the elder brother of the family, Saji (Soubin) is an aimless person, who takes his hardworking ‘business partner’ for granted.
+As an actor, Soubin has improved a lot and it is evident from the exceptional performances he has been delivering in his recent movies.
 In Kumbalangi Nights, it is Soubin, who actually gives a tight competition to Fahadh with his super impressive performance.
 He expresses the emotions touching the hearts of the viewers (for example, the scene in which he completely breaks down due to an unfortunate incident).

 Also check: Kerala State Film Awards 2018 full winners’ list